 From the above diagram, it is seen that the diode D2 and D4 are under forward bias and the diodes D1 and D3 are reverse bias.
 Therefore, diode D2 and D4 conduct while diodes D1 and D3 do not conduct.
 Thus, current (i) flows through the diode D2, load resistor RL (from M to L), diode D4, and the transformer secondary.

 Peak Inverse Voltage of Full Wave Bridge Rectifier

 When the secondary voltage attains its maximum positive value and the terminal A is positive, and B is negative as shown in the circuit diagram below.

 At this instant diode, D1 and D3 are forward biased and conducts current.
 Therefore, terminal M attains the same voltage as that A’ or A, whereas the terminal L attains the same voltage as that of B’ or B. Hence the diode D2 and D4 are reversed biased and the peak inverse voltage across both of them is Vm.

 - The center tap transformer is eliminated.

-- The output is double to that of the center tapped full wave rectifier for the same secondary voltage.
+- The output is double that of the center-tapped full-wave rectifier for the same secondary voltage.

 - The peak inverse voltage across each diode is one-half of the center tap circuit of the diode.